woodrush/sectorlisp-nn/README.md

 The input images used for this network are 3x5 binary monochrome images, all included as lists in [./train/dataset.py](./train/dataset.py).
-The entire training and testing dataset can be viewed in a Jupyter Notebook included in [./train/dataset.ipynb](./train/dataset.ipynb).
+The entire training and testing dataset can be visualized in a Jupyter Notebook included in [./train/dataset.ipynb](./train/dataset.ipynb).
+All of the images contained in the dataset is available in my [blog post](https://woodrush.github.io/blog/posts/2022-01-16-neural-networks-in-pure-lisp.html#the-dataset) for this project.

 As mentioned before, the dataset, as well as the fully connected neural network model, were inspired by a [blog post](https://aidiary.hatenablog.com/entry/20050505/1274165051) (in Japanese)